stadt-karlsruhe/ckanext-extractor/README.rst

 Requirements
 ============
-*ckanext-extractor* has been developed and tested with CKAN 2.6.
+*ckanext-extractor* has been developed and tested with CKAN 2.6 and later.
 Other versions may or may not work.

 Installation